-First, set technology.asap7.tarball_dir to the absolute path to the directory where the downloaded the ASAP7 PDK tarball lives.
+First, set technology.asap7.tarball_dir to the absolute path to the directory where the downloaded the ASAP7 Calibre deck tarball lives.
+If it is not in the PDK's root directory, then also set technology.asap7.pdk_install_dir and technology.asap7.stdcell_install_dir.